 From the 2010 FET audit we see that 58% of students nationally (N = 22 colleges only) were not recipients of financial support.
-If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all final year financially needy FET college students enrolled in 2011.
-The figure of 58% not in receipt of financial support compares with a figure of 70% in the province.
-For this college the data was recorded as missing, so no comparison can be made at this level.
+If this figure is indeed representative of the country as a whole, it underscores the significance of the DHET decision to fund all financially needy FET college students enrolled in 2011.
+The figure of 58% not in receipt of financial support is much lower than a figure of 71% in the province.
+There are no data for King Hintsa.